Capsule vs Nimble (2018): Comparison Review of Two CRM Systems for SMEs

 - 200 credits - $29.95 per month / $0.15 per credit

 - 500 credits - $59.95 per month / $0.12 per credit

 - 1000 credits - $99.95 per moth / $0.10 per credit

 Capsule users will have to use an alternative tool for sourcing this sort of data - for example Hunter or FindThatLead.

 In terms of the types of file you can upload, Capsule allows you to upload your data in CSV and vCard format.
 Nimble allows you to import a wider variety of data types - you can import LinkedIn, Outlook and Twitter contacts, for example.

-The second big problem with Nimble outputs is the way that tags are output.
+However, there's a bit of a problem with the way that Nimble outputs the tags you have added to your records.
 In the export file, Nimble provides you with a series of columns named Tag 1, Tag 2, Tag 3 etc. – all containing different tags.
-This makes filtering based on tag in another package - for example Excel - nigh on impossible.
-Capsule takes a much better approach, providing one tag field which contains all your tags separated by comma.
+This makes filtering based on tag in another package - for example Excel - really difficult (a workaround would be to concatenate fields manually...but it's messy!).

 With most CRMs, if you want to an email a lead or client to be stored on the system, you have to BCC a ‘dropbox’ email address to capture the communication.
 However, with Nimble, as long as you are using a Google Apps, Office 365 or IMAP account, and have things configured correctly, you don’t have to worry about bcc-ing any email addresses every time you mail somebody: email tracking happens automatically.

 The downside is that you may capture more communications than you strictly need (such as emails to your granny), but you can go into a contact’s record and remove unnecessary communications manually if need be.